TensorFlow 1.x - 3.5 English

 input_nodes

-string: The comma-separated name list of input nodes of the subgraph to be quantized.
-Used together with output_nodes.
-When generating the model for deploy, only the subgraph between input_nodes and output_nodes will be included.
-Please set it to the beginning of the main body of the model to quantize, such as the nodes after data pre-processing and augmentation. (default: )
+string: The comma-separated name list of input nodes of the subgraph to be quantized and used together with output_nodes.
+Only the subgraph between input_nodes and output_nodes is included when generating the deployment model.
+Set it to the beginning of the main body of the model to quantize, such as the nodes after data pre-processing and augmentation. (default: )

 input_shapes